DIGImend/digimend-kernel-drivers/README.md

 Uninstalling
 ------------

+### Manually-installed package ###

-To uninstall the package execute `make uninstall` as root in the package source directory.
+To uninstall a manually-installed package execute `make uninstall` as root in the package source directory.

 Upgrading / downgrading
 -----------------------

+### Manually-installed package ###

-If you've installed a version of this package before, please uninstall it before installing another one, using the sources you used for installation.
+If you've manually installed a version of this package before, please uninstall it before installing another one, using the sources you used for installation.

 [website]: http://digimend.github.io/